AndrejOrsula/ign_moveit2_examples/docs/README.md

-This example and documentation uses the name ***"Gazebo"*** to refer to the new generation of the [Gazebo simulator](https://gazebosim.org/) not be confused with [Gazebo classic](https://classic.gazebosim.org) also known as Gazebo11.
-Current "Gazebo" was first known as Ignition Gazebo so the document contains some references to "ign_" or "ignition" like in the name of the repository.
+This example and documentation uses the name ***"Gazebo"*** to refer to the new generation of the [Gazebo simulator](https://gazebosim.org/) not be confused with [Gazebo classic](https://classic.gazebosim.org), the latest version of which is Gazebo 11.
+The current "Gazebo" was formerly known as Ignition Gazebo, so the document contains some references to "ign_" or "ignition", like in the name of the repository.

 The Ignition Gazebo project was renamed to just
 Gazebo or Gz so the document contains some references to the new URLs